BBVA/hancock-doc/docs/guide/README.md

 ## Why Hancock

 Hancock was president of Congress when the Declaration of Independence was adopted and signed.
 He is primarily remembered by Americans for his large, flamboyant signature on the Declaration, so much so that "John Hancock" became, in the United States, an informal synonym for signature.

+The digital signature is one of the most important benefits obtained with the immutable nature of blockchain.
+Hancock allow us apply the digital signature in an easy way.

 ## Current blockchains supported